nerabits/Surge-Manual/rule/http.md

 # HTTP Rule

-There are 2 HTTP rule types.
+There are two HTTP rule types.
 HTTP rule is for HTTP requests or HTTPS requests.
-It won't effect TCP connections.
+It won't affect TCP connections.

 #### USER-AGENT